zeroasiccorp/umi/README.md

 ### 3.4.2 REQ_RD

-REQ_RD reads SIZE * LEN bytes from destination address(DA).
-If successful, the device initiates a RESP_RD transaction to return the data to the host source address (SA).
-If unsuccessful, a RES_ERROR transaction is returned to the host with an error code.
+REQ_RD reads SIZE * LEN bytes from device address(DA).
+The device initiates a RESP_RD transaction to return data to the host source address (SA).

 ### 3.4.3 REQ_WR

 REQ_WR writes SIZE * LEN bytes to destination address(DA).
-If successful, the device then initiates a RESP_WR acknowledgment to the host source address (SA).
-If unsuccessful, a RES_ERROR transaction is returned to the host with an error code.
+The device then initiates a RESP_WR acknowledgment to the host source address (SA).

 ### 3.4.4 REQ_WRPOSTED

 REQ_WRPOSTED performs a posted-write of SIZE * LEN bytes to destination address(DA).
-There is no response transaction sent back to the host from the device.
+There is no response sent back to the host from the device.

 ### 3.4.5 REQ_RDMA

-REQ_RDMA reads SIZE * LEN bytes of data from a primary destination address(DA).
-If successful, the primary device then initiates a REQ_WRPOSTED transaction to write SIZE * LEN data to an address (SA) in a secondary device.
-The REQ_DMA message do not support the use of HOSTID and DEVID since all SA bits are used for memory read/write addressing.
+REQ_RDMA reads SIZE * LEN bytes of data from a primary device destination address(DA) along with a source address (SA).
+The primary device then initiates a REQ_WRPOSTED transaction to write SIZE * LEN data bytes to the address (SA) in a secondary device.
+REQ_DMA requires the complete SA field so does not support pass through information for the UMI signal layer.

 ### 3.4.6 REQ_ATOMIC{ADD,OR,XOR,MAX,MIN,MAXU,MINU,SWAP}